 Study of the cause and distribution of diseases in human populations.

-incident to a person.
+External electromagnetic fields incident on a person.
 The quantity of an exposure depends on the duration and strengths of the fields.

 The co-axial cable which connects an antenna to a base station transmitter or receiver.

 The amplitude of the electric or magnetic fields.
 Related to the Power density through the impedance of free space.

 Frequency is the number of times per second at which an electromagnetic wave oscillates.
 It determines the wave's properties and usage.
 Frequencies are measured in hertz (Hz).
 1 Hz is one oscillation per second, 1 kHz a thousand, 1 MHz is a million and 1GHz is a thousand million.
 Frequencies between 30 kHz and 300 GHz are widely used for telecommunication, including broadcast radio and television, and comprise the radio frequency band.
 Mobile telephone systems currently operate in the 800 MHz, 900MHz, 1800MHz, 1900 MHz and 2100 MHz bands.